goswamipronnoy/react-todo-app/README.md

-My first attempt to hack and make a ReactJS to-do app.
+My first attempt to hack and make a to-do app using ReactJS.